 We use an internal carbon price for our major investment projects.
 Linking carbon to our financial decision making in this way has the dual benefit of encouraging more environmentally-aware decision making, as well as embedding an awareness of the potential future carbon emissions within our investment process – crucial, when considering many of our assets will last for 40+ years.

 We challenge our suppliers during our tendering process to identify design solutions that are lower carbon, produce less waste and enhance biodiversity.
 We compare the proposed carbon footprint of each bidder and evaluate these as part of our selection process.
 Our analysis, to date, suggests a strong correlation between carbon and cost where, for every 10% reduction in carbon, there is up to 5% reduction in cost.

-- Delivering on our commitments- We work closely with our contractors to ensure that the efficiency opportunities identified during design are delivered on site we have set up a group, called the Contractors Resource Forum, with representatives from our supply chain.
-This group has set up action plans to meet targets on waste, secondary material use and therefore to minimize carbon.
+We work closely with our contractors to ensure that the efficiency opportunities identified during design are delivered on site we have set up a group, called the Contractors Resource Forum, with representatives from our supply chain.
+This group has set up action plans to meet targets on waste, secondary material use and, therefore, to minimise carbon.

-- Collaboration across the industry- Meeting our ambitious environmental targets will not happen in isolation and collaboration is a critical.
-Not only must we work with our supply chain to deliver our projects sustainably but we must also share knowledge with the wider industry.
+Meeting our ambitious environmental targets will not happen in isolation and collaboration is critical.
+Not only must we work with our supply chain to deliver our projects in a sustainable way, but we must also share knowledge with the wider industry.
 Engaging with networks such as MI-ROG (the Major Infrastructure–Resources Optimisation Group) alongside other key clients and organisations, allows us to foster collaboration and tackle challenges together.

 Delivering major infrastructure projects safely, efficiently, collaboratively and in a sustainable manner is central to how we at National Grid operate.
 It supports the UK’s decarbonisation commitments while reducing our own environmental impact.